7BeshoyArnest/Insurance_Cost_Prediction_Using_ML/README.md

+💸 Insurance Cost Prediction

+This project utilizes supervised machine learning techniques to predict medical insurance costs based on individual demographic and health-related attributes.
+It is intended to help insurance companies estimate customer risk and personalize policy pricing more effectively.

 📌 Overview

 Accurate cost estimation in health insurance is vital for risk assessment and policy design.
 This project analyzes a real-world dataset to build regression models that predictthe medical charges incurred by insurance applicants, using variables such as age, BMI, smoking status, and number of dependents.

 📊 Dataset

 Source: https://www.kaggle.com/datasets/mirichoi0218/insurance
 Features: